Recently updated on November 30th, 2024 at 11:18 am

 Representation: Lesbian main characters, Sapphic main romance, Indian-American love interest

-Irene Abraham is incredibly beautiful but also incredible mean.
-And then their nosey, do-gooder moms get involved.
-And the girls are forced to carpool together.
+Irene Abraham is beautiful but also mean.
+Then their nosey, do-gooder moms involve themselves.
+And the girls must carpool together.

 And it only gets worse the more time they spend together.
 But then Scottie discovers an opportunity for revenge on her ex.
 And she bribes Irene into playing along.